totuni/esp-studio-examplesII/Transformations/join/sas_esp_join_demo.md

 # SAS ESP Join Window

 ## Overview
-This example demonstrates all the various ways to use SAS ESP join windows with two sample data sources.
+This example demonstrates all the various ways to use SAS ESP join windows with three sample data sources.
 Join windows in SAS ESP allow you to combine streaming data from multiple sources based on specified join conditions.

 ### Understanding Fact and Dimension Inputs